 In Washington State, EAA chapters are located throughout the Puget Sound region and across the state, from the Washington Coast and across the Yakima Valley to Spokane.
 Each chapter has its own personality that is reflected in its members and local culture, but all chapters have one thing in common: a passion for aviation!

 Learn to Fly with EAA

-If you have always wanted to learn to pilot aircraft (or recently got the urge to try it out), EAA offers the tools and training you need to make your dream a reality.
-There are three basic pathways to becoming a pilot here in the U.S.:
+If you have always wanted to learn to pilot aircraft (or recently got the urge to try it out), EAA offers the tools and training.
+There are three basic pathways to becoming a pilot in the U.S.:

-- become a Sport Pilot (faster an cheaper than becoming a Private Pikot)
+- become a Sport Pilot (faster and cheaper than becoming a Private Pikot)

 - fly on your own as an Ultralight Pilot

 If you’re not sure of your interests (or courage?) because you’ve never been up in a small airplane, you can try it out through EAA.
 Best of all, your EAA trial flight can be free of charge.